-THIS MEMORANDUM OF UNDERSTANDING, made and entered into this 1st day of July 1, 2019, by and between the designated representatives of the CITY OF GRIDLEY (a public agency as defined in Section 3501 (c) of Chapter 10 of Division 4 of Title 1 of the Government Code of the State of California), hereinafter referred to as the "CITY", and the designated representatives of the GRIDLEY POLICE OFFICERS' ASSOCIATION (a recognized employee organization as defined in Section 3501 (b) Chapter 10 of Division 4 of Title 1 of the Government Code of the State of California), hereinafter referred to as ASSOCIATION or GPOA.
-In this document the terms GRILDEY POLICE DEPARTMENT and GRIDLEY-BIGGS POLICE DEPARTMENT (during the term of the contract with the City of Biggs) shall hereinafter be referred to as "DEPARTMENT."
+THIS MEMORANDUM OF UNDERSTANDING, made and entered into this 1st day of July 1, 2022, by and between the designated representatives of the CITY OF GRIDLEY (a public agency as defined in Section 3501 (c) of Chapter 10 of Division 4 of Title 1 of the Government Code of the State of California), hereinafter referred to as the "CITY", and the designated representatives of the GRIDLEY POLICE OFFICERS' ASSOCIATION (a recognized employee organization as defined in Section 3501 (b) Chapter 10 of Division 4 of Title 1 of the Government Code of the State of California), hereinafter referred to as ASSOCIATION or GPOA.
+In this document the terms GRILDEY POLICE DEPARTMENT shall hereinafter be referred to as "DEPARTMENT."